Edward John Hopkins

 Dr. Edward John Hopkins FRCO (30 June 1818 - 4 February 1901) was an English organist and composer.
+The organist and composer John Larkin Hopkins was his cousin.

 Life

 He was born on 30 June 1818 in Westminster.
 He was the eldest son of George Hopkins, a clarinet player who played with the orchestra of the Royal Opera House.
-Two of his brothers, John and Thomas Hopkins, also became organists – John at Rochester Cathedral and Thomas at St Saviour's Church, York.
-His uncle Edward Hopkins was also an outstanding clarinettist and bandmaster of the Scots Guards in 1815.
+Two of his brothers, John (1822-1900) and Thomas Hopkins (died 1893) also became organists – John at Rochester Cathedral and Thomas at St Saviour's Church, York.
+His uncle Edward Hopkins (c1778-1860) was also an outstanding clarinettist and bandmaster of the Scots Guards in 1815.